Understanding Clustering

 Clustering Rules

-After the records have been clustered by the model, clustering rules are applied to refine the results.
+After the records have been clustered by the model, any user-defined clustering rules are applied to refine the results.
 Clustering rules deterministically identify records that should or should not be clustered together based on values in specific attributes that reliably indicate unique entities.

 Types of Rules

-.
+A match rule matches clusters with matching non-null values for specified attributes, such as a trusted_id.
 Match rules will not match clusters that contain only null or empty values for the specified attribute.

 Rule Priority